 Address: 401 W. River Road (4th & River Road)

 Since her berth in 1914, the Belle of Louisville has taken over 7 million people for a cruise on America’s inland waterways.
 The Belle is America’s last true Mississippi river steamboat still in operation, and the oldest still in operation — she turned 100 years old in October 2014!
 Find out how you can cruise aboard this National Historic Landmark by checking the Belle’s event calendar.
-All aboard!

 Since 2005, the Waterfront Development Corporation has managed the Belle of Louisville for its owner, Louisville Metro.
 The Belle’s CEO is John Boyle, who manages all business affairs for the Belle.
 Captain Mark Doty is in charge of the vessel.

 The Belle was acquired by Jefferson County Judge Executive Marlow Cook for $34,000 in 1963, and since that time she has become a priceless icon of the city.
 The Belle of Louisville was designated a National Historic Landmark in 1989 and is listed on the National Register of Historic Places.
 She celebrated her 100th birthday in 2014.

 The information presented here was developed by Belle of Louisville staff.
 For more about the Belle and information on cruises, visit www.BelleOfLouisville.org.

 From 1811, when the first steamboat came down the Ohio River, packet or freight steamboats were the force behind the development of the country.
 As railroads and roads improved, the need for river travel lessened, and by the 1930’s, packet boats were nearly extinct.

 Packets were the workhorses of the river, carrying everything that could be transported by water — livestock, wagons, farm products, lumber, cotton, and household goods, to those who were settling the country and building farms and towns.
 They carried pioneers, homesteaders, and adventurers from the East Coast to the far West.